liborty/rstats/README.md

 * centroid, medoid, outliers, gm
 * sums of distances, radius of a point (as its distance from gm)
-* characterisation of a set of multidimensional points by the mean, standard deviation, median of its points' radii.
+* characterisation of a set of multidimensional points by the mean, standard deviation, median and MAD of its points' radii.
 These are useful recognition measures for the set.
 * transformation to zero geometric median data,
 * multivariate trend (regression) between two sets of nd points,
-* covariance and comediance matrices (weighted and unweighted).
+* covariance and comediance matrices.

 Warning: trait VecVec is entirely unchecked, so check your data upfront.

 ## Trait VecVecg

-Methods which take an additional generic vector argument, such as a vector of weights for computing weighted geometric medians.
+Methods which take an additional generic vector argument, such as a vector of weights for computing weighted geometric medians (where each point has its own weight).

 ## Appendix I: Terminology

 #### Including some new definitions for sets of nd points, i.e. n points in d dimensional space

+* `Median correlation` between two 1d vectors.
+We define it analogously to Pearson, as cosine of an angle between two 'normalised' vectors.
+Pearson 'normalises' by subtracting the mean from all components, we subtract the median.

-* `Centroid/Centre/Mean` is the (generally non member) point that minimises the sum of *squares* of distances to all member points.
+* `Centroid/Centre/Mean` is the (generally non member) nd point that minimises the sum of *squares* of distances to all other member points.
 Thus it is susceptible to outliers.
 Specifically, it is the n-dimensional arithmetic mean.
-By drawing physical analogy with gravity, it is sometimes called 'the centre of mass'.
+It is sometimes called 'the centre of mass'.
 Centroid can also sometimes mean the member of the set which is the nearest to the Centre.
-Here we follow the common (if somewhat confusing) usage: Centroid = Centre = Arithmetic Mean.
+Here we follow the common usage: Centroid = Centre = Arithmetic Mean.

 * `Quasi/Marginal Median` is the point minimising sums of distances separately in each dimension (its coordinates are 1-d medians along each axis).
-It is a mistaken concept which we do not use here.
+It is a mistaken concept which we do not recommend using.

 * `Tukey Median` is the point maximising `Tukey's Depth`, which is the minimum number of (outlying) points found in a hemisphere in any direction.
 Potentially useful concept but only partially implemented here by `tukeyvec`, as its advantages over the geometric median are not clear.